 DUI Field Sobriety Tests

-Field sobriety tests, (called “FST’s”), are used to test your balance, coordination, and divided attention.
+Field sobriety tests, (called “FST’s”), are used to test your balance, coordination, and divided attention during a DUI investigation.
 Divided attention is your ability to do more than one thing at the same time.
 Field sobriety tests are completely voluntary.
 You have the absolute right to decline to take field sobriety tests with no consequence.

 Field sobriety tests are notoriously inaccurate for determining whether someone is under the influence of drugs or alcohol.
 These tests are often difficult to perform even with no alcohol in your system.
 Also, nervousness can be mistaken for alcohol impairment as can physical injury or limitation.
 Moreover, FST’s are terribly subjective to grade and the officer grading you is already suspicious that you are under the influence.